prisma/prisma/docs/limitations.md

 - Limited auto-complete in TypeScript projects due to a compiler bug ([tracking issue](https://github.com/microsoft/TypeScript/issues/30507) over at `TypeScript`, and the [PR we raised that fixes that](https://github.com/microsoft/TypeScript/pull/32100) and waits to get merged)

-## Performance limitations

-- Prisma currently processes only 1 request at a time, there is no parallelism during the early preview period. ([This will be fixed before GA, follow along in this issue](https://github.com/prisma/prisma2/issues/420))

 ## Out of scope functionality

 The following functionality is currently not part of Prisma and will most probably not be added before GA: